-The University of Birmingham is the second most targeted university by the Largest Number of Top Employers in The Graduate Market 2020 report.
+The University of Birmingham is the most targeted university by the country’s top graduate employers according to The Graduate Market 2021 report.
 Our Careers Network are here to offer you tailored, expert advice on your career plans and support you with finding and applying for jobs, internships and further study.
 There are hundreds of events to help you meet potential employers and learn more about the breadth of opportunities and career sectors available to you.

 Support will be offered to you covering the whole job application process, including CVs, LinkedIn, application forms, interviews and assessment centres.
 You can also email our experienced Careers Advisers and College Teams to review your applications or answer any careers related question, alongside our on campus and online 1:1 appointments.

 We have a number of exclusive Internship Programmes such as our Cultural Internships, which will give you paid, professional experience to set you apart in the graduate market.
 We also offer work experience bursaries, which allow you to apply for funding to support you during any unpaid internships.

 First years can take part in the The Birmingham Project, with themes including celebrating arts and culture and shaping a global society.
 There’s also a successful Mentoring Programme, where you can gain access to experienced Mentors who can empower, inspire and inform you about their experiences.
 As a University of Birmingham student you will also be given access to LinkedIn Learning giving free access to real world training courses to kick start your careers.